 - Pour batter into a sprayed 8x8 baking dish.
 Top with chocolate chips.
 Bake!

 Tips for Healthy Brownies with Avocado:

-- ripe avocado-nothing is worse than trying to make an unripe avocado work.
+- Rripe avocado - nothing is worse than trying to make an unripe avocado work.
 Make sure the avocado is ripe before adding to food processor.

-- do not store at room temp-because these gluten free brownies with black beans also have avocado, it is best to keep them in the fridge becaue of the fruit.
+- Do not store at room temp - because these gluten free brownies with black beans also have avocado, it is best to keep them in the fridge because of the fruit.

 If you want to read up about why you should make black bean brownies for health reasons, click here.

-- fridge-I like to store my avocado black bean brownies in the fridge for about a week or until all gone, which ever comes first.
+- Fridge - I like to store my brownies in the fridge for about a week or until all gone, which ever comes first.

-- freezer-I have not tried freezing this avocado black bean brownies recipe.
+- Freezer - I have not tried freezing this homemade brownies recipe.
 I do not know how the texture of the brownie would hold up in the freezer.
 If you want to try it, let me know how it goes.

 Check out my other brownie recipes here:

 Flourless Avocado Black Bean Brownies